-In the contrary, in Fuel there is a first traversal of the graph (we call this phase "analysis") where each object is associated with an specific type which is called "cluster" in Fuel.
+On the contrary, in Fuel, there is a first traversal of the graph (we call this phase 'analysis') where each object is associated with a specific type, which is called 'cluster' in Fuel.
 Fuel first writes the instances and then the references.
 During materialization, Fuel first materializes the instances.
-Since all the objects of a cluster have the same type, Fuel reads that information in the stream only once.
-The materialization can be done in a bulk way which means that we can just iterate and instantiate the objects.
+Because all the objects of a cluster have the same type, Fuel reads that information in the stream only once.
+The materialization can be done in a bulk way, which means that we can just iterate and instantiate the objects.
 Finally, Fuel iterates and sets the references for each of the materialized object.
 Fuel's materialization is done iteratively.

 We show in detailed benchmarks that we have the best performance in most of the scenarios: For example, with a large binary tree as sample, Fuel is four times faster writing and seven times faster loading than its competitor SmartRefStream.
-If a slow stream is used e.g., a file stream, Fuel is sixteen times faster for writing thanks to its internal buffering.
-We have implemented and validated this approach in Pharo [4] and Fuel has already been ported to other Smalltalk implementations.
+If a slow stream is used, for example, a file stream, Fuel is 16 times faster for writing thanks to its internal buffering.
+We have implemented and validated this approach in Pharo [16], and Fuel has already been ported to other Smalltalk implementations.
 Fuel is also used to serialize classes in Newspeak.
-The pickle format presented in this paper is similar in spirit to the one of Parcels [17].
+The pickle format presented in this paper is similar in spirit to the one of Parcels [8].
 However, Fuel is not focused on code loading and is highly customizable to cope with different objects.

-In addition, this article demonstrates the speed improvements made in comparison to traditional approaches.
+In addition, this article demonstrates the speed improvements made in comparison with traditional approaches.
 We demonstrate that we can build a fast serializer without specific VM support, with a clean object-oriented design and providing the most possible required features for a serializer.

-The main contributions of the paper are: (1) Description of our pickle format and algorithm, (2) Description of the key implementation points, (3) Evaluation of the speed characteristics, and (4) Precise comparison of speed improvements with other serializers.
+The main contributions of the paper are the following: (1) description of our pickle format and algorithm; (2) description of the key implementation points; (3) evaluation of the speed characteristics; and (4) precise comparison of speed improvements with other serializers.

 To avoid confusion, we define terms used in this paper.
 Serializing is the process of converting the whole object graph into a sequence of bytes.
-We consider the words pickling and marshalling as synonyms.
-Materializing is the inverse process of serializing, i.e., regenerate the object graph from a sequence of bytes.
-We consider the words deserialize, unmarshalling and unpickling as synonyms.
+We consider the words pickling and marshaling as synonyms.
+Materializing is the inverse process of serializing, that is, regenerate the object graph from a sequence of bytes.
+We consider the words deserialize, unmarshaling and unpickling as synonyms.
 We understand the same for object serialization, object graph serialization and object subgraph serialization.
 An object can be seen as a subgraph because of its pointers to other objects.
 At the same time, everything is a subgraph if we consider the whole memory as a large graph.

-The remainder of the paper is structured as follows: In Section 2, we present our solution and an example of a simple serialization which illustrates the pickling format.
-We expose some elements to evaluate a serializer in Section 3 and we apply them to Fuel in Section 4.
+The remainder of the paper is structured as follows: In Section 2, we present our solution and an example of a simple serialization, which illustrates the pickling format.
+We expose some elements to evaluate a serializer in Section 3, and we apply them to Fuel in Section 4.
 Section 5 gives an overview of Fuel's design.
 A large amount of benchmarks are provided in Section 6.
-We present Fuel real life usages in Section 7.
-Finally, we discuss related work in Section 8 and we conclude.
+We present Fuel real-life usages in Section 7.
+Finally, we discuss related work in Section 8, and we conclude.